27 Aug Hitting the Targets: Sales Beacon’s Remote Project Management

 We often liken a project to a hotel hosting a conference.
 You tell the hotel to make sure there is lots of good, strong, hot coffee ready to pour at all times.
 This is your most important request.
 The hotel is going to great lengths to give you linens, china, great displays and extra snacks but the coffee is late in arriving and lukewarm.
 It might even be decaf!

 No matter how much you may appreciate all the time and effort this hotel is putting into staging your conference, you’re not going to be happy because they’ve done a poor job with the coffee, your most important item.
-This hotel wasn’t listening to you, diverted too much of it’s energy to things that didn’t matter to you, and failed to deliver on it’s promises.
+This hotel wasn’t listening to you and solved the wrong problem!
+It diverted too much of its energy to things that didn’t matter to you, and failed to deliver on its promises on things that did matter.
 Would you go back to this hotel again?

 Projects are like this too.
 If you don’t understand what is truly important to your stakeholders, you can deliver what you think is a success, only to miss the things important to them, especially with reduced scope or aggressive timelines.